Amagash/cloud_concepts/aws_certified_solution_architect_associate/8_Route53.md

 - The default number of seconds for the time-to-live file on resource records

 ### NS (Name Server) records
+This is where the DNS information is stored
 What happens when someone looks a website up ? client types google.com -> The browser goes to the TLD .com record and looks up google.com and it'll give us the NS record for the query (i.e ns.awsdns.com) -> The browser will go over the NS record and get the SOA